ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 We can write and test it in real time with yarn workspaces[^3] help.

-Also i've been using code linter and commit linter to increase quality of resulted code.
+Also I will use code linter and commit linter - to increase quality of resulted code.

 All code you can find on my github repository.[^4]